2017 A to Z: Letter F…

 I thought I’d change up the ongoing 52 stories this year to an A to Z of 26 stories and write “All About Me”.
 I plan to post bi-monthly, but I’m not holding myself to a certain time frame other than completing by year end.
 Originally I was going to do the “All About Me” for the April A to Z, but as I might get just a wee bit long-winded, I thought I’d give myself a longer time frame.
 Hopefully, by the time I reach letter Z, I will have written all I can remember about “me.”
 If you so feel inclined, why not join me in your own “A to Z” of All about Me!

 Letter F finds….
-Family, Fads, Farm and Fishing
+Family, Fads, Farm, Fishing, and Flowers

 Being an only child, my family was just the three of us.
 My mother had no siblings, as her only brother, Leroy, had been killed in the war.
 My father had one brother, but he lived in North Carolina so I don’t remember many get together’s.
 We spent many weekends with cousins in Macon who had three children… they were the closest family to me.
 Whenever we went to my grandparents, there was no other family around and I have no memories of spending holidays with any of them.
 My memories of family holidays are so vague that I feel like I must have slept through all the holidays.

 My family memories I remember are more since I married, as my husband has a large family of cousins, aunts, and uncles who always gathered for holidays.
 They are who I remember more for family events.